junxit/us-congress-bills-117/metadata.md

 - 2022-06-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 406.
 - 2022-07-20 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S3535; text: CR S3535)
 - 2022-07-20 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2022-07-21 — Held at the desk.
+- 2022-07-21 — Message on Senate action sent to the House.
+- 2022-07-21 — Received in the House.
+- 2022-09-19 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-09-19 — Considered as unfinished business. (consideration: CR H7944-7945)
+- 2022-09-19 — Considered under suspension of the rules. (consideration: CR H7898-7899)
+- 2022-09-19 — DEBATE - The House proceeded with forty minutes of debate on S. 3895.
+- 2022-09-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-09-19 — Mr. Malinowski moved to suspend the rules and pass the bill.
+- 2022-09-19 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 4 (Roll no. 438). (text: CR H7898)
+- 2022-09-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 4 (Roll no. 438).(text: CR H7898)
+- 2022-09-28 — Presented to President.
+- 2022-09-28 — Presented to President.
+- 2022-09-30 — Became Public Law No: 117-181.
+- 2022-09-30 — Became Public Law No: 117-181.
+- 2022-09-30 — Signed by President.
+- 2022-09-30 — Signed by President.